New Valamo: Economy

 The monks of the New Valamo Monastery live a communal life of spirituality founded in the Ascetic tradition of the Orthodox Church.
 According to the ancient tradition, the monastery should support itself fully.
-At present, the main source of livelihood for the New Valamo Monastery is tourism: over 160,000 people visit the monastery each year, and all of the revenue goes directly to wards the maintenance and development of the premises.
+At present, the main source of livelihood for the New Valamo Monastery is tourism: over 160,000 people visit the monastery each year, and all of the revenue goes directly towards the maintenance and development of the premises.

 As a result of the financial crises 2008 the monastery too has had to face some financial challenges.
 This has led to for example co-determination procedures.
 During 2003-2013 the financial reports of the monastery have shown a surplus in two years.
 2012 the result was positive mainly because 2012 the monastery received insurance reimbursements due to the fire incident in its main building.

 2013 the monastery had debts of one million euros, and annual turnover reaching approximately 2,5m euro.
 The distillery operations of Valamo have shown healthy results every year, for example 2014 a surplus of 89.000 euros.